 Ali graduated from London College of Fashion.
-After 2 fashion shows in Soho in London displaying leather jackets and corsets, she wanted to see the world and decided to travel.
+After 2 fashion shows in London she decided to travel.
 She first came to Thailand as a tourist shortly after the terrible Tsunami in 2004.

-Falling in love with the local people and culture and way of life, as well as Phi Phi Island, which surprisingly turned out as her base for the next 10 years.
+Falling in love with the local people, culture and way of life, Phi Phi Island surprisingly turned out as her base for the next 10 years.

-Within this time, after many trips back and forth to London, working for designers during London’s famous fashion weeks and also at high-street level, her experience of the industry enabled Ali to return to Thailand to source production and create her own label.
+During this time, travelling back and forth to London, working for designers at high-street level and at fashion weeks, her experience of the industry enabled Ali to return to Thailand to source production and create her own label.

 Moving her collection online, Ali is able to expand her design range.
-She has always kept her passion for classic British design and current styling trends and so has returned to London to expand her label.
+She has always kept her passion for classic British design and styling so has returned to the UK to expand her label.

-AmberRoux is a lifestyle formed by a simple love for what she does.
-Ali has succeeded to run her own business in Thailand, creating such a brand that encapsulates her forward-thinking ideas which ultimately define her niche.
+AmberRoux is a lifestyle formed by a love for what she does.
+Ali has succeeded to run her own business in Thailand, creating a brand defining her niche.

-Living the Thai way of life and experiencing the fast-paced fashion industry in Asia, are both a diverse and exciting combination to create such a label which appeals to both Asian and European markets.
-This dramatic mix of culture is what signatures AmberRoux as a unique and exclusive designer label.
+Living the Thai way of life for so long and experiencing the fast-paced fashion industry in Bangkok, whilst having previously worked in London, are both a diverse and exciting combination to create such a label which appeals to both Asian and European markets.
+This dramatic mix of culture is what signatures AmberRoux as a unique designer label.

 Fair fashion ethics and sustainability are the main priority moving forward with AmberRoux.
 We can all see the devastation that is caused by the harmful impact of the fast-fashion industry where Ali has been a witness first-hand.